chisel/argumental/README.md

 Defines an action for the current command.
   - **handler**: An action handler function which takes one object as its parameter with the following properties:
     - **args**: A key-value pair object containing the passed-in arguments (uses camel-cased argument names as keys).
     - **opts**: A key-value pair object containing the passed-in options (uses the shorthand and camel-cased option names as keys).
     If option definition didn't contain an argument, values would be booleans instead.
+    If option defined argument, value would be `undefined` if option is not provided, `null` if option provided wihtout the argument's value, and the actual argument value otherwise.
     If option defined argument and can occur multiple times, the value would be an array containing each occurrence's value.
     - **suspend**: A function which suspends next action handlers from being executed when called.
     - **cmd**: The invoked command's name.
     - **data**: An object shared between all action handlers of the same command to pass data around.